ccfcet/GR-System/README.md

 ```javascript
 npm run build
 ```
-Build files can be found in the dist folder.
+Build files can be found in the dist folder.These files can be directly served.